suvambehera/capstone_bigcorp-employees/documentation.md

 3. Hive database and table creation
     1) Create a database and external table for the table data imported.
-    2) Data Ingestion - Load the data into external table using appropriate path and SerDes.
+    2) Data Ingestion - Load the data into 6 external tables using proper path and SerDes.

          ```
              --<!-- Hive table creation using the avro schema files -->